 One of the most difficult things to get when you are reenacting is period, authentic shoes or boots.

-The correct footware completes your outfit.
+The correct medieval boots and shoes footware completes your outfit.

 Garb the World has the largest selections of retail period historical shoes that span the widest time periods.